Your Questions Answered

-The payment you're responsible for varies widely depending on your individual insurance plan.
-If you plan to use insurance, please call the behavioral health number on the back of your card to inquire about "mental health outpatient" coverage.
+If you are using insurance, the payment you're responsible for varies widely depending on your individual plan.
+If you want to use insurance, please call the behavioral health number on the back of your card to inquire about "mental health outpatient" coverage.
 Be sure to ask if this provider is in network, if you are responsible for a copay, if there is a deductible amount to be met, and if preauthorization is required.
-My private pay fee is listed at $125 per 50-minute clinical hour, but I am often able to work with private pay clients on a sliding-fee scale.
-Please reach out about costs if you are paying out-of-pocket.

 WHAT INSURANCE DO YOU ACCEPT?

-Currently I can accept Blue Cross Blue Shield (Anthem) and United Healthcare (Optum).
+For new clients, I am accepting United Healthcare (Optum).
 I can also accept FEI and ESPYR Employee Assistance Programs with an authorization from your EAP.